Skip to main content

 • Seeds and plants that produce food

-SNAP can't be used for:
+SNAP cannot be used to buy:

 • Alcohol or tobacco